Lee-Ann Chae

 I completed my Ph.D. in Philosophy at UCLA, under the supervision of A.J.
 Julius, and earned my J.D. from the University of Southern California School of Law.
 From 2016-2018, I was a Postdoctoral Research Fellow in the Legal Studies and Business Ethics Department at the Wharton School, at the University of Pennsylvania.

-I also run a conference and lecture series, Challenging War, that brings together philosophers, political theorists, and others working on questions of war and peace.
+I also run a conference and lecture series, Challenging War, which brings together philosophers, political theorists, and others working on questions of war and peace.